Venezuelan Crisis: How To Help

-Project HOPE consultant in Colombia, Adib Fletcher, has met with healthcare and government officials and is speaking with directors at the Erasmo Meoz Hospital.
-The hospital’s Department of Obstetrics and Gynecology is overwhelmed as Colombia has become a destination for Venezuelan women seeking to give birth in a safe location with the supported of a trained attendant.
+Project HOPE consultant in Colombia, Adib Fletcher, has met with health-care and government officials and is speaking with directors at the Erasmo Meoz Hospital to continuously evaluate and understand greatest needs.
+The hospital’s department of obstetrics and gynecology is overwhelmed as Colombia has become a destination for Venezuelan women seeking to give birth in a safe location with the support of a trained attendant.
 “Antenatal care has [all but] ceased in Venezuela.
 A large majority [of pregnant women entering Colombia from Venezuela] have not had antenatal checkups.
-Many are in their second or third trimester and haven’t gone through the type of regular checkups a woman would receive if the system was running properly.”
-Says Adib.
+Many are in their second or third trimester and haven’t gone through the type of regular checkups a woman would receive if the system was running properly,” says Adib.

 “We saw one particular lady, I could tell she was probably between four to six months pregnant.
 She came out in tears, crying.
 They had told her that her baby had died.
 It was heartbreaking to see how devastated they were, and a lot of that has to do with the absolute lack of care available to them.”